A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Finding Occultations

 In Figure~\ref{fig: vetting fractions} we show the number of detected simulated events, and also how many of them were correctly classified as occultations, as a function of the event $S/N$.
-The simulated events were injected into data collected from 2021 April to 2021 October.
+The simulated events were injected into data collected from 2021 April to 2021 October, including $\approx 3\times 10^7$ individual exposures taken over 100 nights.
 The squares show the fraction of events that were correctly classified.
 We see that even for low $S/N$ events, the losses due to human vetting, at least for simulated events, are lower than 2\%.
 Also shown, in yellow bars, are the number of ``possible occultations'', those events for which the human vetter was not sure if the event is truly an occultation.
+For non-simulated events that would be tagged as a possible occultation, additional checks should be conducted to verify if the event is real or just a noise artefact (see \citealt{WFAST_KBO_search_limits_Nir_2023}).
 The fraction of those events is shown as magenta triangles.
 The number of events classified as possible occultations is around 12\% for low $S/N$ ($<8.5$).